-After Ravens star Lamar Jackson left in the third quarter of the divisional round of the playoffs to an injury, Bills fans leapt to support the opposing quarterback and called for donations to Lamar Jackson's favorite charity, Blessings in a Backpack.
+After Baltimore Ravens star Lamar Jackson left in the third quarter of Saturday night's AFC Divisional Round due to an injury, Buffalo Bills fans leapt to support the opposing quarterback and called for donations to his favorite charity, Blessings in a Backpack.

 What a beautiful story.
 In only so many scenarios will you find a quarterback profusely thanking the opposing team's fan base after a playoff elimination, but these circumstances obviously call for exactly that.

 Blessings in a Backpack provided more statistics on just how incredible the donations have been — mind you, this tweet is from 3:17 p.m.
-ET, and I'm writing this story over four hours later.
+EST.

 Whether or not the Bills can make a run for the Super Bowl remains to be seen, but the team's fan base has already made this postseason one to remember for many, many people.